 Down below is a free PDF download of The Anatomy of Great Content – a content marketing model for both marketers and strategic communicators.
-It explains what makes for successful social content.
+It explains what makes for successful social marketing content.

-Sure it sounds obvious, but there’s two words in content marketing.
-Over the past couple of years consulting I’ve noticed that marketers struggle with the ‘content’ (communication) end of things.
-And strategic communicators struggle with the ‘marketing’ end of things.
+It sounds obvious, but there’s two words in content marketing.
+Over the past couple of years consulting I’ve noticed that marketers tend to struggle with the ‘content’ (communication) end of things.
+And strategic communicators with the ‘marketing’ end of things.

 What makes for great content?